One of the great features about being single is more freedom to come and go.

 To get started, find your nearest Mexican Consulate.
 You will have an interview to review the documents to qualify you for the Temporary Resident visa (unlimited entries into Mexico for four years, renewed yearly but non-renewable after four years).

-(Copied word for word from paperwork provided by Denver Mexican consulate.
+The following has been copied word for word from paperwork provided by Denver Mexican consulate.

 You will need